 Here’s the answer…

 Being friends with your ex takes time.
 It almost never happens before a divorce is final, due to the pending litigation or mediation where life-altering deals are being made, including custody, real estate, financial and other major decisions.
 There’s just too much pressure and fear of the outcome to focus on “Aww, let’s try to be friends.”
-I hate the way this sounds but it’s true: it’s a time in your life where you are just concerned with what happens to yourself and your kids.
+I hate the way this sounds but it’s true: it’s a time in your life where you are just concerned with what happens to yourself and your children.

-In my own divorce 11 years ago, I think as time went by, the two of us started to replace all of the negative thoughts of what happened that led us to divorce with thoughts about why we got together in the first place.
+In my own divorce several years ago, I think as time went by, the two of us started to replace all of the negative thoughts of what happened that led us to divorce with thoughts about why we got together in the first place.

 Despite all the hurt I experienced towards the end of my marriage and after, I had forgotten how incredibly kind my ex husband can be, and how much he makes my kids and I laugh.
 In other words, memories of the good qualities start to squeeze out the recollections of the bad times.
 And if you think about it, any therapist will tell you that long-term, we all remember the good and tend to forget the bad in our pasts.

 It took my ex and I a long time to get to a place of what I consider friendship.
 Also, being friends with your ex might seem like a business deal at times, and I actually think that’s OK.
 In other words, being friends with your ex is so much better for the kids, as coparenting is so much easier and the kids see that despite the divorce, Mom and Dad are on the same page.
 This helps immensely with disciplining and creating rules and boundaries for kids.

 The thing is, whether or not you are friends with your ex, the two of you will always be in a business deal together.
 That business deal is your children.